 Parkinson's disease (paralysis agitans, shaking palsy) was first described in 1817.
 It is now increasingly clear not only what causes Parkinson's, but also how it can be prevented and its relentless progress slowed down.
+The progression of Parkinson's disease ranges from Stage 1 up to Stage 5.
+Stage five is the most advanced and debilitating stage.
+Advanced stages may increase the risk for health complications that reduce lifespan.

 Environmental and Dietary Factors.
 Parkinson-like symptoms can occur as a result of head injuries, carbon monoxide poisoning or poisoning by pharmaceutical or other drugs.
 Certain diuretics (reserpine), antipsychotics (chlorpromazine), and heart drugs (verapamil) have all been implicated in causing or worsening Parkinson's disease symptoms as has the "designer drug" MPTP (methylphenyl-tetrahydropyridine).
 In some cases, drug-induced Parkinson's disease may be halted or reversed if the drug is promptly withdrawn.
 Naproxen and other NSAIDs may also exacerbate Parkinson's disease.